tumini-fubara/machine-downtime-analysis/README.md

 ### 6. Machine temperature did not explain equipment failures

-The average operating temperature remained around 24.99°C across the dataset, with very little variation between machines.
+The average operating temperature remained around 24.99°C across the dataset, with very little difference between machines.
 Because the temperature values were almost identical, no meaningful relationship between temperature and machine breakdowns could be identified